supercharge/promise-pool/README.md

 }
 ```

-## Callback for Started and Finished Task
+## Callback for Started and Finished Tasks
-You can receive a callback when any task has started with `.onTaskStarted()` with the `item` has starting this process, with `pool` following:
+You can use the `onTaskStarted` and `onTaskFinished` methods to hook into the processing of tasks.
+The provided callback for each method will be called when a task started/finished processing:

 ```js